abhijithmahipal/vscode-spec-extension/docs/README.md

 # Documentation

-This directory contains additional documentation for the Specster extension.
+This directory contains additional documentation for the Specster extension, inspired by KIRO IDE's spec-driven development.

 ## Contents